 Christopher Freiman is an Associate Professor of Philosophy at the College of William & Mary.
 His research interests include democratic theory, distributive justice, and immigration.
-Freiman’s forthcoming book, Unequivocal Justice, criticizes the role of idealization in contemporary political philosophy.
+Freiman’s new book, Unequivocal Justice, criticizes the idealization of the state in contemporary political philosophy.
 His work has appeared in venues such as the Australasian Journal of Philosophy, Philosophical Studies, Philosophy and Phenomenological Research, The Journal of Ethics and Social Philosophy, Politics, Philosophy, and Economics, and The Oxford Handbook of Political Philosophy.
 His website is www.cfreiman.com and he blogs at www.bleedingheartlibertarians.com.